rchain/rchain/docs/features.md

 ## REV
 ### As a platform stakeholder, I want REV to be the currency token for the RChain platform
 ### As a REV holder, assuming I maintain control of my keys and properly use the wallet where I store REV, I expect my REV to never be lost

 ## Wallets
-1. ### As a user, I want to be able to configure a coop-supplied wallet so that I can store REV in it.
+### As a user, I want to be able to configure a coop-supplied wallet so that I can store REV in it.
-1. ### As a user, I want to be able to interface with the coop-supplied wallet at the command line.
+### As a user, I want to be able to interface with the coop-supplied wallet at the command line.
-1. ### As a user, I can run the coop-supplied wallet on the following platforms: Linux, Docker, others TBD.
+### As a user, I can run the coop-supplied wallet on the following platforms: Linux, Docker, others TBD.
-1. ### As a wallet user, I can import my private key.
+### As a wallet user, I can import my private key.
-1. ### As a wallet user, I can store my private key encrypted with a password I provide.
+### As a wallet user, I can store my private key encrypted with a password I provide.
-1. ### As a wallet user, I must provide my password for each session in order to use my stored private key.
+### As a wallet user, I must provide my password for each session in order to use my stored private key.
-1. ### As a wallet user, I can create a random private key.
+### As a wallet user, I can create a random private key.
-1. ### As a wallet user, I can view my private key, public key, and Ethereum-style address.
+### As a wallet user, I can view my private key, public key, and Ethereum-style address.
-1. ### As a user, I want to be able to request another user to send REV to my coop-supplied wallet so that I have available REV to pay for goods/services.
+### As a user, I want to be able to request another user to send REV to my coop-supplied wallet so that I have available REV to pay for goods/services.
-1. ### As a user, I want to be able to send REV from my coop-supplied wallet to another user so that I can pay for goods/services.
+### As a user, I want to be able to send REV from my coop-supplied wallet to another user so that I can pay for goods/services.
-1. ### As a user, I want to be able to receive REV from another user by providing that user with the Ethereum-style address for my coop-supplied-wallet.
+### As a user, I want to be able to receive REV from another user by providing that user with the Ethereum-style address for my coop-supplied-wallet.
-1. ### As a user, I want to be able to send REV to the coop-supplied wallet of another user by specifying the Ethereum-style address of that user.
+### As a user, I want to be able to send REV to the coop-supplied wallet of another user by specifying the Ethereum-style address of that user.
-1. ### As a user, I want to query the wallet based on my public address and see the history of all REV transfers to/from it, including the source/destination address, amount, and approximate datetime.
+### As a user, I want to query the wallet based on my public address and see the history of all REV transfers to/from it, including the source/destination address, amount, and approximate datetime.
-1. ### As a wallet user, I can see and present verifiable evidence to a third party that one of my payments to/from another user did in fact occur and complete.
+### As a wallet user, I can see and present verifiable evidence to a third party that one of my payments to/from another user did in fact occur and complete.
-1. ### As a user who has received REVs transacted after Genesis, I can view my REV balance.
+### As a user who has received REVs transacted after Genesis, I can view my REV balance.
-1. ### As a user who has received REVs with a balance cloned at Genesis from RHOC, I can view my REV balance.
+### As a user who has received REVs with a balance cloned at Genesis from RHOC, I can view my REV balance.
-1. ### As a validator, I can move REVs to/from the key-pair for one validator node from/to the key-pair for another validator node or wallet dApp.
+### As a validator, I can move REVs to/from the key-pair for one validator node from/to the key-pair for another validator node or wallet dApp.
-1. ### As a user, I can specify Ethereum-style addresses to specify send, request, or history commands.
+### As a user, I can specify Ethereum-style addresses to specify send, request, or history commands.
 Rationale: a) Users don’t need to generate a public key from their private key; b) developers can leverage Ethereum utility libraries; c) so the QR code is smaller and thus faster to scan than it would be for a full public key; d) it is easier for users to verbally confirm their address versus public key; and e) so RChain is more palatable for the Ethereum community.
-1. ### As a wallet user, I can connect to a self-hosted RNode.
+### As a wallet user, I can connect to a self-hosted RNode.
-1. ### As a wallet user, I want to connect to an RNode hosted by someone else, so I don’t need to host my own.
+### As a wallet user, I want to connect to an RNode hosted by someone else, so I don’t need to host my own.
-1. ### As a wallet user, I want to be able to easily connect with a trustworthy RNode that is on the mainnet and that is version-compatible with my installed wallet.
+### As a wallet user, I want to be able to easily connect with a trustworthy RNode that is on the mainnet and that is version-compatible with my installed wallet.

-1. ### Multi-Sig Wallet
+## MultiSig Wallets
-    1. As an officer of an organization, I need to have multiple approvers for any send transaction.
+### As an officer of an organization, I need to have multiple approvers for any send transaction.
-    1. As a user, I can create a multisig wallet by specifying signer’s addresses and a quorum number.
+### As a user, I can create a multisig wallet by specifying signer’s addresses and a quorum number.
-    1. As a basic wallet user, I can send Rev to a multi-sig wallet.
+### As a basic wallet user, I can send Rev to a multi-sig wallet.
+### As a multisig wallet user, I can send Rev to a basic wallet.
-    1. As a basic wallet user, I can see the current Rev balance in a multi-sig wallet.
+### As a basic wallet user, I can see the current Rev balance in a multi-sig wallet.
-    1. As a basic wallet user, I can see the completed Rev transaction history in a multi-sig wallet.
+### As a basic wallet user, I can see the completed Rev transaction history in a multi-sig wallet.
-    1. As a multisig user, I can see all open requests (e.g., for payment, quorum number, add signing user, or remove signing user).
+### As a multisig wallet user, I can see all open requests (e.g., for payment, quorum number, add signing user, or remove signing user).
-    1. As a multisig user, I can initiate a payment request to a destination address.
+### As a multisig wallet user, I can initiate a payment request to a destination address.
-    1. As a payment request initiator, I can withdraw a payment request that I initiated (prior to full approval).
+### As a payment request initiator, I can withdraw a payment request that I initiated (prior to full approval).
-    1. As a multisig user, I can see the state of a payment request (proposed, pending approval, approved, withdrawn).
+### As a multisig wallet user, I can see the state of a payment request (proposed, pending approval, approved, withdrawn).
-    1. Any multisig user can see the inbound and outbound transaction history, with from/to address, amount, and approximate time.
+### As a multisig wallet user, I can see any multisig user's inbound and outbound transaction history, with from/to address, amount, and approximate time.
-    1. As a multisig user, I can see the history (i.e., who took what action when) of payment requests.
+### As a multisig wallet user, I can see the history (i.e., who took what action when) of payment requests.
-    1. As a multisig user, I can vote to approve a payment request (before it is completed or withdrawn).
+### As a multisig wallet user, I can vote to approve a payment request (before it is completed or withdrawn).
-    1. As a multisig user, I can vote to reject a payment request (before it is completed or withdrawn).
+### As a multisig wallet user, I can vote to reject a payment request (before it is completed or withdrawn).
-    1. As a multisig user, I can indicate my vote is undecided (or pending) for a payment request (before it is completed or withdrawn).
+### As a multisig wallet user, I can indicate my vote is undecided (or pending) for a payment request (before it is completed or withdrawn).
-    1. As a multisig user, when I vote to approve a payment request and my vote causes a quorum to be met, the system sends the specified Revs.
+### As a multisig wallet user, when I vote to approve a payment request and my vote causes a quorum to be met, the system sends the specified Revs.
-    1. As a multisig user, I can see the current Rev balance controlled by the multisig wallet.
+### As a multisig wallet user, I can see the current Rev balance controlled by the multisig wallet.
-    1. As a multisig user, I can propose the quorum number be changed.
+### As a multisig wallet user, I can propose the quorum number be changed.
 (The approval workflow is then similar to payment requests.)
-    1. As a multisig user, I can propose an existing signing user be removed.
+### As a multisig wallet user, I can propose an existing signing user be removed.
 (The approval workflow is then similar to payment requests.)
-    1. As a multisig user, I can propose a new signing user be added.
+### As a multisig wallet user, I can propose a new signing user be added.
 (The approval workflow is then similar to payment requests.)

 ## Validation
 ### As a RChain validator, I want my validator identity to be different from the identity of my node and from the identity of my wallet
 #### Documentation of identities